apache/bookkeeper/docker/README.md

 #### `BK_zkLedgersRootPath`

-This variable allows you to specify the root directory bookkeeper will use on Zookeeper to store ledgers metadata.
+This variable allows you to specify the root directory Bookkeeper will use on Zookeeper to store ledgers metadata.

 This will override `zkLedgersRootPath ` in [bk_server.conf](https://github.com/apache/bookkeeper/blob/master/bookkeeper-server/conf/bk_server.conf).